Apple blocks Samsung's Galaxy tablet in EU

 Intellectual property rights are granted by an agency of the European Union and can therefore be enforced on an EU-wide basis, patent-expert Florian Mueller said.

-Apple did well to choose the Duesseldorf based court because it is known to be well disposed towards rights holders, said Jorma Hein, a lawyer specializing in intellectual property rights.
+Apple did well to choose the Duesseldorf based court because it is known to be well disposed toward rights holders, said Jorma Hein, a lawyer specializing in intellectual property rights.

 Separate hearings are scheduled in The Hague in the Netherlands for Wednesday and Thursday.
 Experts said it was likely that Apple was seeking an import stop in the Netherlands because it is home to Rotterdam, Europe's biggest port.